Mortgage Information for Newcomers To Canada

 Newcomer Mortgage Insurance FAQs

-At least one borrower on the mortgage must have a minimum credit score of 680.
+With permanent resident status, newcomers to Canada have access to mortgage insurance, with a minimum down payment starting at 5%.
+At least one borrower on the mortgage must have a minimum credit score of 600.
 If you have a limited credit history in Canada and don’t have a credit score from another country, it is possible to provide other sources of payment history.
 Examples of other sources are rent payments or three other types of payments from things such as utilities, TV subscriptions, childcare expenses and insurance payments.
 They will want documentation for the previous 12 months.

 This is mandatory insurance in Canada for mortgages with less than a 20% down payment of purchase price.
 This insurance serves to protect the mortgage lender in case the borrower defaults on the mortgage.